- Significantly better quality product than Cokin P holders

 Along with two threaded filters, below are shown Haida ND1000 and graduated filters which can be useful in landscape photography where sky is significantly brighter than foreground.

-I do recommend Formatt-Hitech filter system if you opt to go for square filter system.
+I do recommend Formatt-Hitech filter system if you opt to go for a square filter system.
 It is not perfect but good.
 Build quality is good as well.
 If you use ultra wide angle lenses, it is better to go for the 100mm system.

 Choosing a filter holder may be relatively easy but finding good filters without spending a fortune will be trickier.

 It is also worth considering going for circular threaded filters, especially if you do not have many lenses.
+They are more robust to use but adjusting focus and polariser with very dark ND filter on can be difficult, and screwing the filters on and off for that is not convenient either.